 - Register your account.
 The registration instructions depend on how you signed up or were invited:

-- I signed up for a trial: If you signed up for a free trial, use the link provided within your welcome email or enter the registration code directly into the form to complete the registration process.
+- I signed up for a trial: If you signed up for a free trial, a Jitterbit sales representative will approve your request and send you a welcome email with further instructions.
+Use the link provided in that welcome email to complete the registration process.

 - I was invited to an organization: If you were invited by another Jitterbit Harmony user, use the link provided within your welcome email to register your account.